 Water Conservation: Low flow sprayers and water efficient appliances are just the beginning.
 Water conservation can include sink aerators, foot or arm operated sinks (no turning taps on and off), and even signage to remind staff of water reduction techniques, can all save you money and earn you points towards becoming a certified green kitchen.

 Waste Reduction: Composting and recycling are by far the easiest ways to reduce the waste you send to the dump.
 Investing in re-usable products is another way to quickly reduce your environmental footprint.

 Green Cleaning: Many business owners are leery of green cleaning products because they have a reputation of not doing as good a job as their stronger (and more chemically laden) counterparts.
 Today however, that is not the case.
 There is not only a large selection of green products; but, they are also certified to clean your kitchen just as well.

 FMG IS PROUD TO ANNOUNCE THE OPENING OF ITS FIRST GREEN KITCHEN

-Cooking with local and sustainable ingredients is a popular trend on menus across the country, but how a commercial kitchen functions is just as important when it comes to the greening of thefoodservice industry.
+Cooking with local and sustainable ingredients is a popular trend on menus across the country.
+How a commercial kitchen functions is just as important when it comes to the greening of the food service industry.

 Food Management Group, Inc. © Copyright.
 All Rights Reserved.